Space Shuttle: Description

 The Space Shuttle was the first operational orbital spacecraft designed for reuse.
 Each Space Shuttle orbiter was designed for a projected lifespan of 100 launches or ten years of operational life, although this was later extended.
 At launch, it consisted of the orbiter, which contained the crew and payload, the external tank (ET), and the two solid rocket boosters (SRBs).

-Responsibility for the Shuttle components was spread among multiple NASA field centers.
+Responsibility for the Space Shuttle components was spread among multiple NASA field centers.
 The KSC was responsible for launch, landing, and turnaround operations for equatorial orbits (the only orbit profile actually used in the program).
 The U.S. Air Force at the Vandenberg Air Force Base was responsible for launch, landing, and turnaround operations for polar orbits (though this was never used).
 The Johnson Space Center (JSC) served as the central point for all Shuttle operations and the MSFC was responsible for the main engines, external tank, and solid rocket boosters.
 The John C. Stennis Space Center handled main engine testing, and the Goddard Space Flight Center managed the global tracking network.